-Anxiety disorders are the most common of all the mental conditions, with 18.1% of the U.S. population affected.
-Anxiety isn't as simple as you might think, though.
-There are five main types of anxiety, each with its symptoms.
-Fortunately, anxiety disorders are very treatable.
-Here are the different types of anxiety, how to recognize them, and treatments available for each.
+Anxiety disorders are the most common of all mental health conditions, with 18.1% of the U.S. population affected.
+There are five main types of anxiety, each with a set of its own symptoms.
+Fortunately, anxiety disorders are very treatable with psychotherapy or, in some cases, a combination of therapy and medication.

 Generalized Anxiety Disorder